The origin of the phrase “I’m waiting for my ship to come in” shows just how good modern shippers have it in terms of supply chain visibility.

 Granted, each organization has its own level of technology adoption already.
 Some have data scientists on staff and are already doing complex data analysis daily.
 Others are just starting their journey.
 “It’s important for every company to define what their strategy should be as it applies to data: How they treat it, whether they want to monetize it, and what various insights business units need to improve their results,” Inna says.

-Once you have taken stock of your current level of data sophistication and laid out a strategy, then explore whether to develop your analytics platform in-house or to partner with a vendor.
+First, you take stock of your current level of data sophistication and layout a strategy.
+Then explore whether to develop your analytics platform in-house or to partner with a vendor.

 Inna advises: “If the company does not see software as their primary business, starting their own platform development internally may be costly, long-term and unpredictable.
 Instead, understanding the market landscape and partnering with a service provider who has a proven track in rolling out such platforms fast is a safer option.”

 Share Data across the Organization and with Providers